JaneliaSciComp/claude-howto/docs/DevContainer.md

 # Dev Container Usage

-This dev container provides a complete development environment with Python and pixi, configured to run Claude Code with network isolation.
+The devcontainer at the root of this repo provides a complete development environment with Python and pixi, configured to run Claude Code with network isolation.

 ## Prerequisites